fnal-dunephysics/PDSPTreeAnalyzer/README.md

 # Setup
-This code assume that you are using dunegpvm.
+This code assumes that you are using dunegpvms.
 ```
 $ source setup.sh
 ```